 A luxury hamper under the Christmas tree really does give you that magical feeling – and if it's homemade you can feel truly smug.

 Here are our top tips for hamper success, including recipe choices and presentation advice.

-Coloured cellophane gives a beautiful, polished look to homemade hampers.
+Coloured or clear cellophane gives a beautiful, polished look to homemade hampers.
 For a really professional finish you can use a hairdryer to blow-dry the shrink wrap on to the basket – it is generally best to start from the bottom and work your way up to the top.
 You will know your hamper is finished when the cellophane is taut – a ribbon around the middle makes a nice finishing touch and will also keep those carefully positioned presents in place.

 You can also use a pretty plate in a cellophane wrap to present your gifts, or a nice tray – both of which also work as an extra present.

 Crepe paper and shredded paper work well to line the bottom of a hamper – you can find these materials from most art shops – or if you have a shredder try processing a few sheets of coloured paper to make your own.

 Keep chocolate lovers sated with a hamper of sweet treats and you'll definitely be popular.
 Who can say no to a chocolate truffle or coconut Florentine?
 Or try adding in a triple chocolate cupcake kit for those who love to bake their own.

 A bottle of wine in a Christmas hamper is almost compulsory but you don't have to stick with the standard.
 Turkish delight vodka is sure to impress, mulling syrup works well in cider and wine – or try giving limoncello a Christmassy touch with oranges and spices.
 Read more on how to make flavoured spirits and find tips and recipes for making infused gin, vodka and the classic winter tipple, sloe gin.

 Have you made your own Christmas hamper?
 Let us know your tips and advice below.